 This is the second of two posts that discuss my experience with serious side effects and complications from RA.
 Side effects have come under control for me, but complications are another story!

-A Complication, is defined as an unfavorable evolution of a disease, a health condition or a therapy.
-The disease can become...
+A Complication, is defined as an unfavorable evolution of a disease, a health condition or...
 Read more

 It's been 3.5 yrs since I was first diagnosed - and most of that time I have been too angry to be a good functioning person.
 I had energetic, fanatical, full of life plans for my 20 or 30 yrs of retirement and then RA and a a few other ugly diseases showed up.
 The meds I was tried on caused heart disease and lung blockage and...
 Read more